aramis-lab/clinica/docs/index.md

 Clinica is distributed under the terms of the MIT license given [here](https://github.com/aramis-lab/clinica/blob/dev/LICENSE.txt).

 ## Citing Clinica
-For publications or communications using Clinica, please include the following text:

-!!! quote "Citing Clinica"
-    Analyses were performed using the Clinica software platform (www.clinica.run) developed by the ARAMIS Lab ([www.aramislab.fr](http://www.aramislab.fr/)).

-Each pipeline's page includes text to cite the software packages that are used by Clinica.
-Use them depending on the specific pipelines that you used (for example, citing SPM when using the `t1-volume` pipeline).
+For publications or communications using Clinica, please cite [[Routier et al](https://hal.inria.fr/hal-02308126/)] as well as the references mentioned on the wiki page of the pipelines you used.
+Each page includes text to cite the software packages that are used by Clinica (for example, citing SPM when using the `t1-volume` pipeline).

 !!! info "Disclaimer"
     Clinica is a software for research studies.
 It is not intended for use in medical routine